COVID cloud on IPL: BCCI assures safe return to foreign players; Aus suspends flights from India | Sports-Games

-The BCCI stepped in to assuage apprehensions of foreign cricketers, especially Australians, at the IPL as a second wave of COVID-19 infections battered India, prompting the government Down Under to suspend air travel with the country besides asking players to make their ''own arrangements'' for return.
+The BCCI stepped in to assuage apprehensions of IPL's foreign recruits, especially Australians, as a second wave of COVID-19 infections battered India, prompting the government Down Under to suspend air travel with the country besides asking players to make their ''own arrangements'' for return.

-The fear of being locked out of their own nation drove the likes of Andrew Tye to take an early flight back to Australia while Kane Richardson and Adam Zampa also exited their franchise Royal Challengers Bangalore's bio-bubble on Monday.

 ''We understand that many of you are apprehensive about how you will get back home once the tournament concludes...
 We want to apprise you that you have nothing to worry about,'' BCCI COO Hemang Amin said in a letter addressed to the players.